portokalh/skullstrip/README.md

-This is a project to learn how to segment the brain from in vivo and ex vivo MRI using CNN
+This is a project to learn how to segment the brain from in vivo and ex vivo MRI using CNN.
+Main contributor: Adam Conrad.